 If you like your privacy, don’t use your vanilla contact info.
 Set up a new phone number and email address just for swinging.
 There are plenty of free and paid options.
 You can buy a prepaid cell phone or get a virtual phone number.
 Our preferred email is Protonmail which is free, encrypted & not part of the Google or Facebook network.
 You can have your swinger phone calls and emails forwarded to your vanilla accounts so you don’t need to monitor extra stuff.
 Once you have this set up, make sure to test it out with your partner so you know you have it set up correctly to conceal your identity.

 Keep your vanilla photos separate from your lifestyle photos.
 These pics should never overlap.
 Your lifestyle photos should not have anything identifying in the background.
 For extra safety, don’t show your face in your naked pictures.
 Take pictures in a hotel room and not in your living room, which could possibly be identified.
+The next time you attend a swinger costume party you could take some pictures in your non identifying sexy outfit.
 You can blur out identifying tattoos, jewelry or other markings using a photo editor.
 Once you take your lifestyle pictures, make sure to delete the secret exif data which includes stuff like GPS coordinates and other potentially identifying data.
 You can google “exif data removers” for free online tools to handle it.

 When you want to share pictures, you can upload them to the swinger websites and place them in a password-protected galleries.
 No website is 100% safe; even billion-dollar websites get hacked.
 A safer option would be to only upload body pics with no faces.
 When someone wants to see your face pics, ask them to share their pics first.
 This way you can avoid people you know in real life (which has happened).
 Then, send them G-rated face pics using private text message or send them to a link to a G-rated gallery on a separate photo hosting site.
 Remember to delete the images afterwards to cover your trail.
 Reverse image lookup is a real thing and becoming more powerful each year.